 - 1/2 teaspoon salt

 - Combine the seasoning ingredients.
-Place fillet in a greased 15-in. x 10-in. x 1-in. baking pan; sprinkle with 1 tablespoon seasoning.
+Place fillet in a greased 15x10x1-in. baking pan; sprinkle with 1 tablespoon seasoning.
 (Save remaining seasoning for another use.)
 Drizzle salmon with oil.
 Cover and refrigerate for at least 2 hours.

 - Peel and finely chop mango and papaya; place in a large bowl.
 Finely chop peppers; add to bowl.
 Add the remaining salsa ingredients and gently stir until blended.
 Cover and refrigerate for at least 2 hours.

-- Bake salmon at 350° for 25-30 minutes or until fish flakes easily with a fork.
+- Bake salmon at 350° until fish flakes easily with a fork, 25-30 minutes.
 Serve with salsa.
-Yield: 8 servings (5 cups salsa).

 I made this for my family, and it turned out great!
 I used way more seasoning than it called for, and made it into a rub that coated the fish.
 Awesome!
 I'd make this anytime.